Storage and handling of flammable goods

 • Windshield washer fluid

-• Red spirit and cleaning alcohol
+• Denatured alcohol and cleaning alcohol

 • Antibac

-• Butane and propane cans
+• Butane and propane canisters and cylinders

 Flammable goods on a shelf